stratis-storage/into-dbus-python/README.rst

 not provide facilities to ensure that the types of the values that client code places on the D-Bus conform to the required signature.
-The client code may either be a D-Bus service, so that the values that it places on the D-Bus should conform to the signature that it specifies, or a client of the service, which must conform to the specifications of the service.
+The client code may either be a D-Bus service, so that the values that it places on the D-Bus should conform to the signature that it specifies, or, in some cases, a client of the service, which must conform to the specifications of the service.

+If a service implements the Introspectable interface on its objects, dbus-python will use the signature information to massage client messages into the correct dbus types.
+If the Introspectable interface is unavailable, dbus-python will guess the signature by recursively examining the values of the arguments, and will then proceed the same as before.
+If the signature contains a 'v', indicating a variant type, dbus-python must guess the type of the correspdoning value. dbus-python can be instructed not to make use of dbus introspection by setting the introspect parameter to false in the appropriate methods.

 This library provides facilities to ensure that values placed on the D-Bus conform to a given signature, by wrapping the values in the appropriate